 Today it houses the University’s Department of Human Sciences and can be visited.
-This allows you to retrace the 500 years of life of this place that hosted the monks and then barracks, schools, up to its current destination.
+This allows you to retrace the 500 years of the life of this place that hosted the monks, then barracks and schools up to its current destination.

 The ceiling is frescoed with images of Bellini and his most famous works: Norma, La sonnambula, I puritani and Il pirata.
 Could not miss the bronze statue of Vincenzo Bellini, the work by Salvo Giordano.

 WWII Landing Museum

 Even the subsoil of Catania, with galleries extending for hundreds of meters, is a characteristic of the city.
 Here the underground quarries served as anti-aircraft shelters during the Second World War, used by the people of Catania to protect themselves from the incessant Anglo-American bombing preparatory to the landing in July 1943.
-Going to discover the underground of the Sicilian city is, therefore, an absolutely must.
+Going to discover the underground of the Sicilian city is, therefore, an absolute must.